 Lately pro investors have been keeping a close watch on the IPO market in an attempt to generate outsized gains.
 Although Cramer is concerned that the quantity of these hot IPOs feels a little frothy, he also said, "You don't have to like that fact in order to recognize the pattern and profit from it."

 Amid a string of cloud IPOs this week, Jim Cramer thinks 3 of them warrant close attention.
 "Paylocity is expected to price between $14 and $16 on Wednesday.
 At the mid-point of that range, the stock would be trading at 6 times sales, which is a discount to the group's average of 7 times sales, and much cheaper than, say, a stock like Cornerstone selling for 10.5 times sales.
 So if you can get a piece of the Paylocity IPO, I say give it a shot."

 Alibaba's much-ballyhooed stock has been ballyhooed for a reason.
+The Swiss banking giant is expected to share in the prestigious lead management position on the giant offering.
 Maybe even more importantly, it could mark the start of a comeback of sorts for the Swiss bank, which dominated the deal rankings back in in the mid-2000s.